Topics

 Platform Guidelines:

-• When you start finding how to design an iOS app, keep in mind that following platform guidelines ensures that the app adheres to the design principles and conventions of the specific platform (e.g., iOS or Android), providing a native and familiar user experience.
+• For iOS app, keep in mind platform guidelines and adhere to the design principles and conventions of the specific platform (e.g., iOS or Android), providing a native and familiar user experience.

-• By following platform guidelines, the app is more likely to be accepted and approved by app stores, increasing its visibility and potential for success.
+• Sticking to platform guidelines before you make the app, makes it easy to be accepted and approved by app stores, increasing its visibility and potential for success.

 Stay Updated: